kubevirt/user-guide/docs/architecture.md

 from the template in the VirtualMachine:

     # Restart the virtual machine (you delete the instance!):
-    kubectl delete virtualmachineinstance myvm
+    kubectl delete virtualmachineinstance vm

-To restart a VirtualMachine named myvm using virtctl:
+To restart a VirtualMachine named vm using virtctl:

-    $ virtctl restart myvm
+    $ virtctl restart vm

 This would perform a normal restart for the VirtualMachineInstance and would reschedule the VirtualMachineInstance on a new virt-launcher Pod

-To force restart a VirtualMachine named myvm using virtctl:
+To force restart a VirtualMachine named vm using virtctl:

-    $ virtctl restart myvm --force --grace-period=0
+    $ virtctl restart vm --force --grace-period=0

 This would try to perform a normal restart, and would also delete the virt-launcher Pod of the VirtualMachineInstance with setting